 The Guild of Mercers’ Scholars (GMS) has a particular and ongoing interest in, and concern for, the care of all of its Apprentices who are the pupils of some of the schools in the Mercers’ Company’s ‘Educational Cluster’ of schools.

-Should any case of alleged or suspected abuse be reported to or be suspected by the GMS’s DSL, it will immediately be investigated by the GMS’s DSL for action and appropriate follow up and it will also be reported to the appropriate DSL of the pupil’s (or former pupil’s) School for their investigation and action and appropriate follow up.
+Should any case of alleged or suspected abuse or neglect be reported to or be suspected by the GMS’s DSL, it will immediately be investigated by the GMS’s DSL for action and appropriate follow up and it will also be reported to the appropriate DSL of the pupil’s (or former pupil’s) School for their investigation and action and appropriate follow up.

 All of them will do everything within its and their powers to report appropriately, to assist in any relevant investigation, to take appropriate action on any findings that may be reported back to the DSL, and any findings by the professional staff of any of the schools in the Mercers’ educational cluster of schools or by any other relevant competent authority or body.